snadams/MBA/MBA655 - Financial Management & Strategy/Notes/week-2-finance-statement-cash-flow-analysis.md

 ### Cash Flow Analysis

-- *Operating flows* are cash flows directly related to the production and sales of cash.
+- *Operating flows* are cash flows directly related to the production and sales of products and services.
 - *Investment flows* are cash flows associated with the purchase of fixed assets and business equity.
 - *Financing flows* are cash flows that result from debt and equity financing transactions.